 Prior to planning your travels, please be mindful of the dangers of ‘voluntourism’ or ‘unskilled volunteering’.
 The Geelong-Viqueque Friendship Schools believe that it is important for volunteers to be connected with existing organisations that maintain longterm partnerships.
 This ensures that positive relationships/friendships are maintained and funds/goods/services are relevant to the community’s needs.
 If your interested in volunteer work, consider volunteering for GVFS Geelong, local fundraisers.

-If you’re planning to visit Timor-Leste, please don’t hesitate to contact the Geelong-Viqueque Friendship Schools for advice and recommendations.
+If you’re planning to visit Timor-Leste, please don’t hesitate to contact the Geelong-Viqueque Friendship Schools for recommendations.
 Below is some preliminary information to kickstart your research.

 Recommended Activities and Sights